On Complex Lie Algebroids with Constant Real Rank: Complex Lie algebroids

-Subtracting the previous expression, we obtain the desired identity. \end{proof} \begin{corollary} A CLA has type $0$ if and only if it is minimal. \end{corollary} So the type measures how close is a CLA to being minimal.
-A strongly regular CLA has constant type, and $\rho(A)$ defines a transverse CR structure on $M$, (see \cite[Definition 2.74]{aguero}).
+\begin{Corollary} A CLA has type $0$ if and only if it is minimal. \end{Corollary} Thus, the type measures how close is a CLA to being minimal.
+Furthermore, a strongly regular CLA has constant type, and $\rho(A)$ defines a transverse CR structure on~$M$ (see \cite[Definition~2.74]{aguero}).

-We introduce the following invariant: \begin{definition} The {\em class} of a CLA $A$ at the point $m\in M$ is given by
+We introduce the following invariant. \begin{Definition} The {\em class} of a CLA $A$ at the point $m\in M$ is given by

-We say that a CLA is of {\em class $k$} if it has constant class $k$. \end{definition} \begin{proposition}We have the following identities:
+We say that a CLA is of {\em class $k$} if it has constant class $k$. \end{Definition} \begin{Proposition}We have the following identities:

-\end{proposition} While the type measures how close is a CLA to being minimal, the class measures how close is to being ``real-degenerate'', i.e. $A^{\real}=\g(A)_{\R}$.
-Note that the class is lower bounded by $0$ but it is not upper bounded, we shall see in Examples \ref{examples1} that complexifications provide examples of CLAs with arbitrarily high class.
+\end{Proposition} While the type measures how close a CLA is to being minimal, the class measures how close it is to being ``real-degenerate'', i.e., when $A^{\real}=\g(A)_{\R}$.
+Note that the class is bounded below by $0$ but it is not bounded above.
+We shall see in Examples~\ref{examples1-1} and~\ref{examples1-2-6} that complexifications provide examples of CLAs with arbitrarily high class.
 A CLA has class $0$ at a point $m\in M$ if and only if $\Delta|_m=0$.
-Holomorphic Lie algebroid and CR structures are examples of CLA of class $0$ as it will be seen.
-It is easy to see that the only constant real rank CLAs with type $0$ and class $0$ are the bundles of complex Lie algebras.
+CR structures and holomorphic Lie algebroid are examples of CLAs of class $0$, as we shall see in Examples~\ref{examples1-1} and~\ref{examples1-2-6}.
+It is easy to see that the only constant real rank CLAs with type $0$ and class $0$ are bundles of complex Lie algebras.

-The real rank, the type and the class are related by the following. \begin{proposition} We have the following identity:
+The real rank, the type and the class are related by the following. \begin{Proposition} The following identity holds: